2017-2018 Graduate Catalog

 The application for a graduate degree is online at http://www.usf.edu/registrar/resources/graduation.aspx.
 The application must be submitted to the College advising office prior to the graduation application deadline.
 Inquiries concerning approval or denial of graduation should be made to the appropriate college.
 It is the student's responsibility to clear all "I" (Incomplete) and "M" (Missing) grades in all courses and to provide official transcripts of all transferred course work needed for graduation at least three weeks prior to the end of the term in which he/she expects to graduate.

-It is the student's responsibility to make sure that he/she has met all degree requirements (e.g, . be in good standing) as specified in the Policies and Degree Requirements section of this publication, as well as any College and Program requirements for the degree.
+It is the student's responsibility to make sure that he/she has met all degree requirements (e.g, . be in good standing) as specified in the Policies and Degree Requirements section of this publication, as well as any College and Major requirements for the degree.

 Graduate students may not participate in commencement exercises until all requirements for the degree sought have been fulfilled.
-Students graduating from programs based from the Tampa campus (despite location, i.e. may be located in St. Petersburg, Sarasota, Lakeland, etc., such as students in Marine Science) participate in commencement exercises on the Tampa campus.
+Students graduating from majors based from the Tampa campus (despite location, i.e. may be located in St. Petersburg, Sarasota, Lakeland, etc., such as students in Marine Science) participate in commencement exercises on the Tampa campus.
 All doctoral graduates receive degree conferral from the Tampa campus and therefore participate in commencement exercises in Tampa.

 Diplomas are mailed to the student's permanent address approximately six (6) weeks after commencement.
 Students with a change of address need to fill out a change of address form at the Registrar's office.
 Questions regarding diplomas and degree certification should be directed to the Registrar's office at 974-2000.

-Letters of Certification Letters of Certification Students in need of verification of the degree prior to receiving their diploma may request a Letter of Certification.
+Letters of Certification Students in need of verification of the degree prior to receiving their diploma may request a Letter of Certification.
 This letter specifies that the student has finished all of the requirements for the degree and the date the degree will be conferred on.
-The letter must include the student's U-ID Number, name of degree program and official name of the degree.
-The Major Professor, the College Dean (or designee), the Department Chair or Graduate Program Director (or designee), the Dean (or Designee) in the Office of Graduate Studies, and the Registrar must sign the Letter of Certification.
+The letter must include the student's U-ID Number, name of major and official name of the degree.
+The Major Professor, the College Dean (or designee), the Department Chair or Graduate Director (or designee), the Dean (or Designee) in the Office of Graduate Studies, and the Registrar must sign the Letter of Certification.
 A template for the Certification Letter is available on the Office of Graduate Studies website at http://www.grad.usf.edu/student-forms.php

 Posthumous Degrees or Degrees in Memoriam